dbrattli/Fable.Reaction/README.md

 In addition, Fable Reaction may also have a reaction query that transforms the "stream" of messages.

-* **Reaction**, a query function that takes the message stream and produces a new (transformed) message stream.
-Note that this also replaces Elm(ish) commands (Cmd) since the reaction is free to produce initial messages out of thin air, transform, filter, time-shift messages or combine side-effects such as web requests (fetch) etc.
+* **Query**, a function that takes the message stream and produces a new (transformed) message stream.
+Note that this also replaces the need for Elm(ish) commands (Cmd) since the reaction is free to produce any messages (out of thin air), transform, filter, time-shift messages or combine side-effects such as web requests (fetch) etc.

 ## Howto use with Elmish